 So, it's easier to have webmasters provide you a list (disavows), scare the ones that aren't crap sites providing the links into submission and damn those building the links as “examples” – dragging them into town square for a public hanging to serve as a warning to anyone who dare disobey the dictatorship.

 Don’t like it?
-Then move to a different country – despite the fact that on the proverbial internet earth, Google makes up 5 of the 7 continents.”
+Then move to a different country – despite the fact that on the proverbial internet Earth, Google makes up five of the seven continents.”

 This morning, after Aaron Wall retweeted the link to my comment, I hit Matt's post up again and saw him make the following statement in one of his comments: